 For some time now, machine learning, artificial intelligence, and other futuristic-like technologies have been a reserve for leading tech companies including Facebook, Google, Microsoft, Apple, and Amazon.
 Nevertheless, the situation appears to be changing as traditional companies like SAS and Equifax seem to be joining the game.

 Recently Equifax unveiled a machine-learning credit scoring system designed to utilize network modeling to assist clients in assessing risk more accurately.
-The NeuroDecison Technology solves a previous impediment faced by the company through neural network applications.
-The technology will help both regulators and customers understand better commercial and consumer risk models.
+The NeuroDecison Technology solves a previous problem faced by the company through neural network applications.
+The technology will help both regulators and customers understand better the commercial and consumer risk models.

 Peter Maynard, Equifax’s senior vice president of global analytics, said in an interview that Equifax realized some years back that it was not receiving the adequate statistical lift from its traditional/ previous credit scoring methods.
 Subsequently, the company began to embrace the use of deep-learning technology.

 The report found out that modern machine-learning technologies that have more accurate results like deep neural networks were seen to be uninterpretable.
 This scenario posed an obstacle for any company that wanted to utilize them.
 Furthermore, the complexity added more problems for Equifax.

 READ MORE – 10 Applications of Machine Learning in Finance